 View: Select the groups able to view the document.
 Documents that are drafts may be restricted to the groups within the project that are working on the document.
 Documents that are complete must be marked public unless they are marked for distribution just inside the project.

-Modify: The ‘office’ group must me marked as able to modify the document.
+Modify: The ‘office’ group must be marked as able to modify the document.

-Topics: Select the topics relevant for the material.
-These will generally include ‘EGI-InSPIRE’, the work package or committee/board that the material is coming from, the material type (deliverable, milestone, etc.)
+Topics: Select the topics relevant to the material.
+These will generally include ‘EGI-InSPIRE’, the work package or committee/board that produced the material, the material type (deliverable, milestone, etc.)

 Review process